 Adoption ProgramsFOR OVER 100 YEARS, SPENCE-CHAPIN HAS BEEN committed to the idea that all children deserve a permanent home.
 In that time, we have placed over 20,000 children with loving families.

 The adoption landscape is changing.
 The pool of children in greatest need of adoption has shifted.
 The barriers between children and parents must be removed.
 That's why we focus solely on finding permanent homes for older children, siblings, and children with special needs.
-It's why we have lowered the financial barriers to adoption by providing no-fee adoption services for families who can consider opening up their lives and their hearts to this very special population.
+It's why we have lowered the financial barriers to adoption, no longer charging a professional services fee for families who can consider opening up their lives and their hearts to this very special population.
 And it's why we will continue to guide families with lifelong support and education through our Modern Family Center.

 Spence-Chapin promotes equal opportunity for all clients.
 We do not exclude, deny applicants, or otherwise discriminate on any basis - our policies and practices are intended to ensure that all clients are treated equally.

 As you start your adoption journey, know that Spence-Chapin's team of experienced social workers will be there for you to provide guidance, education and emotional support throughout the process.

 Download our Adoption Program Chart to learn about our programs.

 Learn more about our programs by attending one of our information meetings.